omaddow/practice-for-week-02-advanced-array/README.md

 To get started, use the following commands:

 1. `cd` into the project directory
-2. `npm install` to install any dependencies
+2. `npm install` to install any dependencies //If doen't work run Shell as admin and type ('Set-ExecutionPolicy RemoteSIgned') then press A;
 3. `npm test` to run the test cases

 The `npm test` command will run all the tests.
 If you have any trouble with this